 And for what it’s worth, when I asked my 14-year-old son what he thought teen boys would want for Valentine’s Day, he just said, “Candy.”

 Okay, got it.

-If your kids are into sports, why not think of Valentine’s gifts as being some new fresh gear…in red, of course.
+If your kids are into sports, why not think of some fresh new gear for Valentine’s Day gifts….in red, of course.
 We’re in the middle of basketball season at our house, so this $10 cherry red basketball would be a great, easy gift to give my athletes on Valentine’s Day.

-Not Parent Approved is one of Liz’s favorite games to play with her girls, and it’s a great gift for tween or teen boys too.
-It’s like a mixture of Apples to Apples meets Cards Against Humanity, but for kids.
+Not Parent Approved is one of Liz’s favorite games to play with her kids, and it’s a great Valentine’s Day gift for boys that don’t want anything too sentimental.
+It’s like Apples to Apples meets Cards Against Humanity, but for kids.
 It’s a funny, laugh-out-loud, quick game you can play after dinner and before homework at night.
-And hey — great family game night activity if you’re home on Valentine’s Day looking for something to do with the kids.
+And hey — great family game night activity if you’re home on Valentine’s Day looking for activities to do with the kids.

 if you already own one, check out their brand new expansion pack with all video-game focused cards.
 It’s an affordable little gift that will freshen up what’s probably already a family-favorite game.

 If it’s time for a new pair of shoes, consider these Nike Blazer Low ’77 Sneakers with that cool red swoosh.
 My son was so smitten with them, he didn’t even wear them right away but displayed them on the bookshelf in his room — they are that cool.